 The selective in autism spectrum disorder and related conditions provides comprehensive training that includes the following objectives for medical students:

 - to gain expertise in the diagnostic evaluation of children with autism spectrum disorder and developmental disabilities

 - to understand the intersection of various medical disciplines central to the care of patients with autism spectrum disorder

 - to recognize the common medical, developmental, and psychiatric comorbidities of autism spectrum disorder

 - to learn how physicians can work in multidisciplinary teams to care for children with autism spectrum disorder

 - to conduct basic science research relevant to neurodevelopmental disorder

 The selective consists of a four-week rotation across the Departments of Pediatrics, Neurology, and Child and Adolescent Psychiatry and the Neuroscience Institute, and combines clinical training, education, and research.
 Students have the opportunity to observe and participate in the evaluation and treatment of pediatric patients with autism and co-occurring conditions from the perspective of multiple disciplines, as well as a basic science perspective.
-The clinical rotation and research opportunities occur at locations including the Child Study Center, Bellevue, an NYU Langone developmental–behavioral pediatrics practice setting, and a laboratory in NYU Langone’s Skirball Institute of Biomolecular Medicine.
+The clinical rotation and research opportunities occur at locations including the Child Study Center, Bellevue, an NYU Langone developmental–behavioral pediatrics practice setting, and an NYU Langone laboratory.

 The course is available from September to May, and there are no prerequisites.